Hide and Speak: Towards Deep Neural Networks for Speech Steganography: Model

 \section{Model}

-Our model is composed of three main components: (i) an \textit{Encoder Network}; (ii) a \textit{Carrier Decoder Network}; and (iii) a \textit{Message Decoder Network}.
-The model is depicted schematically in Figure~\ref{fig:model}.

-The Encoder Network $E$, gets as input a carrier $\cf\in \Xc^*$, and a message $\m\in \Xc^*$, and outputs a joint latent representation of both carrier and message, $\h=E(\cf,\m)$.
-There are numerous ways for generating such representation.
-In our study, we follow the work by~\citet{zhu2018hidden} where $E(\cf,\m) = [E_c(\cf); \cf; \m]$, where $E_c$ is a \textit{Carrier Encoder} and $;$ is the concatenation operator.
-In other words, the output of the encoder network is the concatenation of the carrier, message and the encoded carrier along the convolutional channel axis.
+Similarly to the models proposed in \cite{baluja2017hiding,zhu2018hidden}, our architecture is composed of the following components: (i) \textit{Encoder Network} denoted $E$; (ii) \textit{Carrier Decoder Network} denoted $D_c$; and (iii) \textit{Message Decoder Network} denoted $D_m$.
+The model is schematically depicted in Figure~\ref{fig:model}A. The Encoder Network $E$, gets as input a carrier $\CF$, and outputs a latent representation of the carrier, $E(\CF)$.
+Then, we compose a joint representation of the encoded carrier $E(\CF)$, message $\M$, and original carrier $\CF$ by concatenating all three along the convolutional channel axis, $\H = [E(\CF); \CF; \M]$ as proposed in \cite{zhu2018hidden}, where we denote the concatenation operator by ;.

-The Carrier Decoder Network $D_c$, gets as input the aforementioned representation and outputs $\hat{\cf}\in\Xc^*$, the carrier embedded with the hidden message.

-Lastly, the Message Decoder Network $D_m$, gets as input $\hat{\cf}$ and outputs $\hat{\m}\in\Xc^*$, the reconstructed hidden message.
-Figure~\ref{fig:model} provides a visual description of our model.

-Each of the above components is a neural network, where the parameters are found by minimizing the mean squared error between the carrier and the embedded carrier and between the original message and the reconstructed message.
+The Carrier Decoder Network, $D_c$, gets as input the aforementioned representation and outputs $\hat{\CF}$, the carrier embedded with the hidden message.
+Lastly, the Message Decoder Network $D_m$, gets as input $\hat{\CF}$ and outputs $\hat{\M}$, the reconstructed hidden message.
+Each of the above components is a neural network, where the parameters are found by minimizing the absolute error between the carrier and the embedded carrier and between the original message and the reconstructed message.